stevenvelozo/tidings/README.md

 </html>
 ```

-5. Tell Tidings module to generate the default report:
+#### Step 5: Tell Tidings module to generate the default report:
+This code goes in your node application, after you have initialized Fable and Tidings.
+For me this is again in my `server.js` file:

 ```
 var reportHash = libTidings.render(